jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

   notecards handy for little things.
 * **Insoles.** You're on your feet for hours on end, and those hospital floors are hard.
-You can join the cool kids and get some [Dansko's][dansko], but a far cheaper option is a simple gel insole in your existing shoes.
+You can join the cool kids and get some [Dansko's][dansko], but a far cheaper option is a <a href="http://amzn.to/1DhoXxY">simple gel insole</a> in your existing shoes.
+While Dansko's are great for standing, people tell me they stink for regular walking.
 I far prefer the insole because the Dansko's look ridiculous with anything other than scrubs, and even then they look a bit odd...
 * **Rubber gloves.** Always carry 1-2 pairs in your pocket.
 I often find myself in a situation requiring gloves but none are nearby.